WDDnguyen/ECSE323_DigitalSystemDesign/README.md

-#ECSE323 Digital System Design Labs
+ECSE323 Digital System Design
 All labs written in VHDL and lead to the final project.
 Final project : Enigma Machine
-Board used : Altera DE1-SoC
+Board used : Altera